paradedb/paradedb/pg_analytics/README.md

 ### Storage Optimization

-When Parquet files are dropped, they remain on disk until `VACUUM` is run.
-This operation physically deletes the Parquet files of dropped tables.

 The `VACUUM FULL <table_name>` command is used to optimize a table's storage by bin-packing small Parquet files into larger files, which can significantly improve query time and compression.
-It also deletes dropped Parquet files.

 ## Roadmap